HoussemDellai/aks-course/61_external_dns/Readme.md

 ## Introduction

+After deploying an application and its services into a Kubernetes cluster, a question rises on the surface, how to access it with a custom domain name ?
+A simple solution would be to create an A record that points the domain name into the service IP address.
+This could be done manually, so it will be too hard to scale as you add many services.
+And this could be fully automated by using External DNS!
-This tutorial describes how to setup ExternalDNS for Azure DNS with AKS.
+This tutorial describes how to manage custom domain names in Azure DNS using ExternalDNS in AKS.

 External DNS is a Kubernetes controller that watches for new Ingresses and Services with specific annotations, then creates corresponding DNS records in Azure DNS.